 Now run your project and open the webpage with Flexmonster - multilevel hierarchies should appear in the component.

-To find out which version of the custom data source API your server implements, you can use the /handshake request.
-There are two possible options:
+Using the /handshake request, you can find out which version of the custom data source API your server implements:

 You may be interested in the following articles: